 If you do not see the Delete menu entry or the ⚙️ Actions buttons, consult your administrator to determine if you have the appropriate role assigned to your account.

-On the main Groups page, find the group you want to edit.
+On the main Groups page, find the Group you want to edit.
 You can enter a search term in the text field to filter results by typing in part of their Name or Description and clicking the 🔍 button.
-Similar to the Edit Group action, select the ⚙️ Actions button on the left-hand side of the group, and instead select Delete.
+Similar to the Edit Group action, select the ⚙️ Actions button on the left-hand side of the Group, and instead select Delete.
 You will be prompted to confirm the deletion.

 Eligibility for Deployments

 The Create / Edit Group modals display Groups or Computers that are ineligible for Deployment Steps in either red or orange, depending on the reason for their ineligibility.
-All Groups and Computers in a given Group must have their eligibility clear in order for that group to be used as part of a Deployment Step.
-If a Deployment Step is targeting ineligible Groups, the Deployment Plan cannot be started until the eligibility status(es) of the affected computers has been resolved.
+All Groups and Computers in a given Group must have their eligibility clear in order for that Group to be used as part of a Deployment Step.
+If a Deployment Step is targeting ineligible Groups, the Deployment Plan cannot be started until the eligibility status(es) of the affected Computers has been resolved.

 Group eligibility legend